 Breaking News for Core Scientific, Inc. Investors: Lawsuit filed on behalf of investors; Portnoy Law Firm

 LOS ANGELES, Jan.
-12, 2023 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Core Scientific, Inc. (NASDAQ: CORZ) (NASDAQ: CORZW) investors that lawsuit filed on behalf of all persons and entities that purchased, or otherwise acquired Core Scientific securities between January 3, 2022 and October 26, 2022.
+12, 2023 (GLOBE NEWSWIRE) -- The Portnoy Law Firm advises Core Scientific, Inc. CORZ CORZW investors that lawsuit filed on behalf of all persons and entities that purchased, or otherwise acquired Core Scientific securities between January 3, 2022 and October 26, 2022.
 Core Scientific investors that lost money on their investment are encouraged to contact Lesley Portnoy, Esq.

 Investors are encouraged to contact attorney Lesley F. Portnoy, by phone 844-767-8529 or email: lesley@portnoylaw.com, to discuss their legal rights, or click here to join the case via www.portnoylaw.com.
 The Portnoy Law Firm can provide a complimentary case evaluation and discuss investors' options for pursuing claims to recover their losses.